The Latest | Israel kills a top Hezbollah commander in Lebanon; group retaliates with rocket attacks

 1 killed, another wounded in stabbing attack at northern Israel mall

-JERUSALEM — One person was killed and another was wounded in a stabbing attack at a shopping mall in northern Israel in what Israeli police say was a terrorist attack.
+JERUSALEM — An Israeli soldier was killed and a second soldier was wounded in a stabbing attack at a shopping mall in northern Israel on Wednesday, the military said, in what Israeli police say was a terrorist attack.

 Gal Zeid, the spokesperson for Israel’s Galilee Medical Center, said doctors pronounced one man dead after failing to resuscitate him.
 He said another man was admitted to a hospital intensive care unit.
 The attack took place in the Israeli town of Karmiel.

 The police say the assailant was killed.
-They did not provide details about the suspect.
+They did not immediately provide details about the suspect.

+Later, the military identified the soldier who was killed as Sgt.
+Aleksandr Iakiminskyi, a 19-year-old from Nahariya.

 Palestinians have carried out a number of stabbing, shooting and car-ramming attacks in Israel in recent years, while Israeli forces have launched frequent, deadly military raids in the occupied West Bank.
 Tensions have soared since Hamas’ Oct.
 7 attack ignited the war in Gaza.